-I have to admit that I have a slight fascination with the Arabian countries.
+I have to admit that I have a slight fascination with Arabian cuisine.
 So it’s no wonder that I decided to build my own Mezze platter.

 What’s nice about a platter is that it’s so easy to make and it still looks very festive.
-A Mezze platter has a certain anatomy which I will break down to you.
+A Mezze platter has certain anatomy which I will break down for you.

 - 300 gr artichoke hearts

 - 250 gr okra (sliced in half and deseeded)

 - salt & pepper ( to taste)

 - 165 gr olives (with a seasoning of choice)

 - crackers/pita bread

 - Grease a baking sheet and layer the sweet potatoes, artichoke hearts, cherry tomatoes, and okra.
 Drizzle a bit of olive oil on top and sprinkle with salt, pepper, and thyme.
 Bake for 20 minutes or until slightly roasted.
 Then turn and bake for 20 more minutes or till roasted.